hasborey/citko_news_mediamigrate/README.md

 That's it.
 The extension fits our purpose, feel free to modify it!

+After migration delete the extension from your system.

 Big thanks to my company [Citkomm](http://www.citkomm.de) for letting me publish this.